-haviors post-encounter.104
+haviors post-encounter.
+104

-The researchers argue that their findings support the labeling theory of delinquency by providing more evidence to show that increased contact with law enforcement increased delinquent behavior in juveniles.105 The study concludes by connecting the results of the study to the benefits of diversion programs for delinquent youth.
-The researchers postulate that the positive effects of diversion programs may not even be felt because the negative effects of police contact may have already been experienced in a seemingly minor "stop and frisk" encounter, calling for an increase in positive interactions between youth and law enforcement to help stop this problem.106 This study supports the premise that "stop and frisk" searches increases delinquency in juveniles.107
+The researchers argue that their findings support the labeling theory of delinquency by providing more evidence to show that increased contact with law enforcement increased delinquent behavior in juveniles.
+The study concludes by connecting the results of the study to the benefits of diversion programs for delinquent youth.
+The researchers postulate that the positive effects of diversion programs may not even be felt because the negative effects of police contact may have already been experienced in a seemingly minor "stop and frisk" encounter, calling for an increase in positive interactions between youth and law enforcement to help stop this problem.
+This study supports the premise that "stop and frisk" searches increases delinquency in juveniles.
+The study supports the premise that "stop and frisk" searches increases delinquency in juveniles.